paulinho-pimenta/19th-Santo-Scuderi-hackathon/README.md

-# 19th-Santo-Scuderi-hackathon
+# 19th Santo-Scuderi hackathon
-There will be some code from the last Santo Scuderi hackathon
+## Here have some challenges from the hackathon